-In the past two decades, managing social services has undergone drastic changes with the call for greater accountability in the delivery of social services with limited financial budgets as well as higher expectations for service quality.
 The objective of the course is to enhance students' knowledge of the social services sector and equip them with the skills to improve the sector's performance.
 Emphasis will be on practical and proven methods of management as well as innovative approaches consistent with best professional practices.
-The course will also cover a critical analysis of current social problems leading to responses of the community in formulation of social policies and organization of social services.
+The course will also cover a critical analysis of current social problems leading to responses of the community in formulation of social policies and the organisation of social services.

-2. Course Intended Learning Outcomes (CILO_s)
+2. Course Intended Learning Outcomes (CILOs)

-Upon completion of the course, students will be able to:
+Upon completion of this course, students will be able to:

-- CILO1: Articulate the perspectives and theories in analysing social problems leading to the formulation of strategies and policies in tackling them by the community. - CILO2: Delineate the nature, roles and functions of social services at different levels of governments as well as non-governmental sectors and private markets. - CILO3: Explain the models, principles and financial resources of organizing social services from governmental and non-profit sectors. - CILO4: Review the different domains of managing non-governmental and non-profit agencies ranging from organizational structure, budgeting, staffing, performance monitoring, service quality to evaluation. - CILO5: Articulate major impacts of environmental and social changes on managing social service organizations with knowledge and skills of latest managerial practices to tackle future changes.
+- CILO1: Examine the perspectives and theories in analysing social problems leading to the formulation of strategies and policies in tackling them by the community; - CILO2: Delineate the nature, roles and functions of social services at different levels of governments as well as non-governmental sectors and private markets; - CILO3: Apply the models, principles and financial resources of organizing social services from governmental and non-profit sectors; - CILO4: Review the different domains of managing non-governmental and non-profit agencies ranging from organizational structure, budgeting, staffing, performance monitoring, service quality to evaluation; and - CILO5: Critically analyse major impacts of environmental and social changes on managing social service organizations with knowledge and skills of latest managerial practices to tackle future changes.